etherkit/Si5351Arduino/README.md

 You can see this in action in a sketch in the examples folder called _si5351phase_.
 It shows how one would set up an I/Q pair of signals at 14.1 MHz.

     // We will output 14.1 MHz on CLK0 and CLK1.
     // A PLLA frequency of 705 MHz was chosen to give an even
     // divisor by 14.1 MHz.
     unsigned long long freq = 1410000000ULL;
     unsigned long long pll_freq = 70500000000ULL;

-	  // Set PLLA to the chosen frequency si5351.set_pll(pll_freq, SI5351_PLLA);

-	  // Set CLK0 and CLK1 to use PLLA as the MS source si5351.set_ms_source(SI5351_CLK0, SI5351_PLLA);
-	  si5351.set_ms_source(SI5351_CLK1, SI5351_PLLA);

     // Set CLK0 and CLK1 to output 14.1 MHz with a fixed PLL frequency si5351.set_freq_manual(freq, pll_freq, SI5351_CLK0);
     si5351.set_freq_manual(freq, pll_freq, SI5351_CLK1);

     // Now we can set CLK1 to have a 90 deg phase shift by entering
     // 50 in the CLK1 phase register, since the ratio of the PLL to
     // the clock frequency is 50.
     si5351.set_phase(SI5351_CLK0, 0);
     si5351.set_phase(SI5351_CLK1, 50);

     // We need to reset the PLL before they will be in phase alignment si5351.pll_reset(SI5351_PLLA);

 CLK Output Options
 ------------------
+_Please see the example sketch **si5351_outputs.ino**_

+In most cases, you will most likely end up using the multisynth associated with t

 Using the VCXO (Si5351B)
 -----------------------
+_Please see the example sketch **si5351_vcxo.ino**_

 Using an External Reference (Si5351C)
 -------------------------------------
+_Please see the example sketch **si5351_ext_ref.ino**_

 Startup Conditions